pli15/RepData_PeerAssessment1/PA1_template_Code.md

 The 835th interval contains the maximum number of steps, which is 206 steps.

 ### Imputing missing values
-Note that there are a number of days/intervals where there are missing values (coded as ????????).
+Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with ????????s)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 sum(is.na(data_raw))